Nurturing Movement

 The first half of the program includes daily movements that will progress every week and should take 5-10 minutes to complete each day.
 Then the second half of the program will have two weekly workouts that you can do in under 30 minutes.
 Each movement is linked to a video demonstration of me teaching you how to do the exercise with both visual and audio cues.

-A: The daily movements will slowly progress from the floor to standing and will help connect you to your body again after the intensity of pregnancy and birth while also soothing your early postpartum body.
-Using your breath and being intentional with your movements are paramount.
+The daily movements will slowly progress from the floor to standing and will help connect you to your body again after the intensity of pregnancy and birth while also soothing your early postpartum body.

 Then, the weekly workouts will build on top of these movements with strength training and mobility focused work.
 You'll need just a few pieces of equipment – a couple bands, maybe a dumbbell, but otherwise you'll use things around your house like pillows, a chair and stairs for the rest.